perryrh0dan/taskline/readme.md

 ### Set Duedate

 To set a duedate for a task while initializing it, use the `-d` option followed by the duedate.
 Duedate must be a date of the format specified in the configuration file under dateformat.
-Default is `dd.mm.yyyy`
+Default is `dd.mm.yyyy`.
+Note that all tasks by default have no duedate.

 ```
-$ tl t "Solve puzzle" -b coding -d 230.08.2019
+$ tl t "Solve puzzle" -b coding -d 23.08.2019
 ```

 To update the duedate of a specified task after its creation, use the `due` command along with the id of the target tasks and an date.